 The types of company entertainment expenses

 There are two different types of client entertainment costs when you meet business contacts as a UK contractor.
-These could be either formal or informal for limited company contractors.
+These types of contractor entertaining expenses could be either formal or informal for limited company contractors.
 They will depend on who you are meeting and the type of occasion.
-The two types of costs regarding client entertainment that you may incur as a result of your work could include:
+The two types of costs regarding customer entertainment that you may incur as a result of your work could include:

 - The `business entertaining’ of clients.
 This type of cost, when you are entertaining clients, could be going out for food and drink.
-As part of your client entertainment expenses, you may be discussing a specific business project.
+As part of your client entertainment expenses (UK), you may be discussing a specific business project.
 Alternatively, when you are paying for client entertainment costs it could be for you to form or maintain a business connection.
-It might also include meeting someone to discuss potential work for which they may be looking to hire you.
+The business entertainment might also include meeting someone to discuss potential work for which they may be looking to hire you.
 When you are entertaining clients, this could also include meeting overseas customers in some cases.
 This type of customer entertainment will be for business purposes.

 - The ‘non-business entertaining’ of clients.
-This cost may occur when you meet a business contact for social reasons.
+These types of contractor entertaining costs may occur when you meet a business contact for social reasons.
 Such a meeting could be a day out at the races or to attend a sports event.
 It could also be some other social engagement or day out.

 Business entertainment -what can you claim?

-As a limited company contractor, please note that when you consider whether you can claim entertainment expenses, your business cannot claim tax relief on these.
-However, they are business costs, and therefore the `benefit’ of these are not subject to Income Tax or National Insurance.
+As a limited company contractor, when we consider whether you can claim cost of entertainment, your business cannot claim tax relief on these.
+However, client entertainment (HMRC) are business costs, and therefore the `benefit’ of these are not subject to Income Tax or National Insurance.

-Although costs for entertaining clients are not a Corporation Tax deductible expense, they are an actual business expense.
-What’s more, it is more tax-efficient for your business to pay for these rather than paying for them yourself.
+Although costs for entertaining clients and entertaining customers are not a Corporation Tax deductible expense, a contractor entertaining cost is an actual business expense.
+However, when new consider client entertainment & Corporation Tax, it is still more tax-efficient for your business to pay for these rather than paying for them yourself.
 This is because your company will pay for these out of its pre-tax income.
 Compare this to when you pay for these on a personal level.
 When you do this, you will pay for them out of your income, which has already been subject to income tax.

 Besides entertaining your clients, you can also provide staff entertainment.
-However, this falls under the Annual Event rules in the next section.
+However, this falls under the Annual Event rules (see below).